Presidential Agent: Plot

 Trying further to rescue Trudi, Lanny steps up his mingling in Nazi society as an art dealer and by posing as a convert to Nazism.
 Hitler purchases Detaze paintings and asks Lanny to spy on wealthy Austrians in Vienna.
 Lanny learns Hitler is preparing to force the Anschluss; he notifies FDR.
 By a device involving an occult séance, Lanny maneuvers Nazi Rudolf Hess to reveal that Trudi died at Dachau Concentration Camp.

 Lanny again reports to FDR on Nazi terrorism and aims of domination.
 In New York City, Lanny witnesses a fascist rally of the Christian Front (United States).
 Back home on the Riviera, Lanny discovers that his sister Marceline's husband, the Italian fascist officer Vittorio, has stolen Marcel Detaze paintings from the home of Lanny's mother Beauty; Lanny allows Vittorio to avoid arrest by leaving France permanently.
 Shortly thereafter, a pregnant waitress threatens to sue Vittorio for child support; upon learning of the affair, Marceline divorces Vittorio.
 Marceline becomes a professional dancer.

 Back in Germany, Lanny sees Czechoslovakia partially dismembered "in the name of peace" at the 1938 Munich Conference.
-The Krystallnacht pogrom erupts all over Germany.
+The Kristallnacht pogrom erupts all over Germany.
 Discouraged by the failure of England and France to arm themselves against Hitler and the political difficulties preventing FDR from acting, Lanny considers resigning as a Presidential Agent, but he stays on.
 Lanny sees the future holds a fateful struggle of Roosevelt against Hitler.